Northwestern Pennsylvania

 The Elk County Historical Society is located in Ridgway, the county seat of Elk County which is in northwest Pennsylvania.
 Our organization consists of a Victorian Era house and the Robinson museum containing exhibits, a book store, and the genealogy room.

-The Ridgway Heritage Council is a volunteer based non-profit corporation dedicated to downtown revitalization with a focus on historic preservation.
+The Ridgway Heritage Council is a volunteer-based non-profit corporation dedicated to downtown revitalization, focusing on historic preservation.